RhubarbPHP/Module.Stem/docs/collections.md

 This is easier to read and understand than setting the CompanyID manually, but also should the filter returning Contacts change in future, the relationship will still be satisfied.
-For example should the Contacts relationship be filtered so that it only returns contacts where Active = 1, then **adding a contact in this way will also set Active to 1**.
+For example should the Contacts relationship be filtered so that it only returns contacts where Active is true, then **adding a contact in this way will also set Active to 1**.
 This also means that adding an existing *inactive* contact to the Contacts collection will reactivate it.